 Sunday – Gates open at 10am and Close at 10 pm.

-Set in the rolling hills of the Leicestershire countryside, 15 minutes from Market Harborough.
-Ticket buyers will be sent the postcode with their tickets.
+Set in the rolling hills of the Leicestershire countryside, 10 minutes from Grantham.
+Ticket buyers will be sent the address along with specific transport and driving directions with their tickets.
+To minimise the impact on the local area, it is imperative that everyone follows these instructions carefully.

 The main arena will open around 10am for MBS programming.